ArmDeveloperEcosystem/arm-learning-paths/content/install-tools/acfl.md

   - Ubuntu
     - `libc6-dev`

-## Download  {#download}
+## Download

-Visit [Download Arm Compiler for Linux](https://developer.arm.com/downloads/-/arm-compiler-for-linux) and select the package for your Linux distribution.
-The packages contain the C/C++ and Fortran Compilers and Arm Performance Libraries.

-Individual packages with only the Arm Performance Libraries (ArmPL) are also available for download.

-Download releases from the command line using `wget`.
+Download releases from the command line using `wget`

-`Ubuntu`:
+For Ubuntu Linux:

 ```bash { target="ubuntu:latest" }
 wget  https://developer.arm.com/-/media/Files/downloads/hpc/arm-compiler-for-linux/22-1/arm-compiler-for-linux_22.1_Ubuntu-20.04_aarch64.tar
 ```

-`Red Hat`:
+For Red Hat Linux:

 ```bash { target="fedora:latest" }
 wget https://developer.arm.com/-/media/Files/downloads/hpc/arm-compiler-for-linux/22-1/arm-compiler-for-linux_22.1_RHEL-8_aarch64.tar
 ```

+Individual packages with only the Arm Performance Libraries (ArmPL) are also available for download.

+Visit [Download Arm Compiler for Linux](https://developer.arm.com/downloads/-/arm-compiler-for-linux) to access all of the available download packages.

-## Installation
+## Install

 To install the Arm Compiler for Linux package on your 64-bit Linux Arm machine extract the package and run the installation script.

 Each command sequence includes accepting the license agreement to automate the installation and installing the `modules` software.

-`Ubuntu`:
+For Ubuntu Linux:

 ```bash { target="ubuntu:latest", env="DEBIAN_FRONTEND=noninteractive" }
 sudo apt-get -y install environment-modules python3 libc6-dev